MajesticGoodness/subbyWubby/report/Report.md

 snteusuetatson s oxxeu yt tpeouses sn tpe pose tpat tpe essenve ox oqsnacan qauate cshh ueyasn sntavt

-Oh no!
-We just undid our earlier decryption of 'w' to 'i'.
-Now we see what we need our program to do.
-We a way to to track letters that have already been decrypted.
-We'll start thinking about how to implement that soon, but for now let's see how far we can get with an easy trick:
+Everything was going so well.
+What happened?
+Our attempts to map 'i' to 's' inadvertently undid our mapping of 'w' to 'i'.
+What do we do now?

+How about an easy trick:

 1. Undo w -> i
 2. Map i -> s